Meth Withdrawal Symptoms, Detox and Treatment

 Beyond the first two stages of meth withdrawal, post-acute withdrawal symptoms (PAWS) are likely to start.

-For people who have lived with a long-term meth addiction, this stage can last from six months to a year.
+For people with a long-term meth addiction, this stage can last from six months to a year.

 how long does meth stay in your system